netptop/siteproxy/README.md

 ```

 ## features
-- enter siteproxy's address, and go surf on internet without censorship.
+- enter siteproxy's address, and go surf on internet without censorship
-- no proxy setting from client side is needed. zero configuration from client browser.
+- no proxy setting from client side is needed. zero configuration from client browser
 - easy deployment to now.sh
+- support downloading files

 ## Mechanism
 ```